onewelcome/java-spring-oidc-example/README.md

 ### Application fails to start

 The RP can only start up when the Onegini Token Server is running.
-During the start up the RP tries to connect to the well-known-configuration endpoint of the
+During the start up the RP tries to connect to the discovery endpoint of the
 Onegini Token Server.

 * Check that the Onegini Token Server is running
-* Check that the property `onegini.oidc.issuer` points to the URL of that Onegini Token Server
+* Check that the property `onegini.oidc.issuer` points to the base URL of that Onegini Token Server (e.g. http://localhost:7878/oauth)

 ### 401 - Unauthorized during login